StanfordGeospatialCenter/Hackathon_DataSources/ReadMe.md

 #### CARTO
 [https://carto.com/](https://carto.com/)
-CARTO.com is the newest iteration of CartoDB.com, and provided a great deal of developer-friendly geospatial data analysis and management functionality with the free account level.
+CARTO.com is the newest iteration of CartoDB.com, and provides a great deal of developer-friendly geospatial data analysis and management functionality with the free account level.
 You can even use CARTO to store non-geo data and call it through the SQL API or the DATA API, for use in websites using D3.js, etc...

 #### OpenStreetMap
 [http://www.openstreetmap.org/](http://www.openstreetmap.org/)